Czar-Ec/URI-Parser/README.md

 # URI Parser

+Hilariously, the guy who sent me this task to do failed to fix his copy paste, but I thought this was an interesting thing to try anyway.
+May fix this later on but for now I'm updating it to get that sweet Hacktober T-Shirt.

 ## The task:

 The team is very interested in getting to know you and your background.
 I was wondering if you might be open to performing a small programming task to better understand your approach to SW development.